Last Updated on July 10, 2022 by Michael Brockbank

 So, how does one use the MyFitnessPal weight loss app efficiently to lose weight?

-Be Positive to Use MyFitnessPal
+Being Positive to Use MyFitnessPal

 Before we get started, you need to have a positive mindset about using MyFitnessPal.
-No diet, app or exercise routine is going to help if you approach it in a negative way.
+No diet, app, or exercise routine is going to help if you approach it in a negative way.

 If you don’t believe something is going to work, there’s a good chance it won’t.

 This free app isn’t some magical tool that will instantly slim your waistline.
-It’s simply a platform that will help you see how your eating habits are affecting health.
+It’s simply a platform that will help you see how your eating habits are affecting your health.

 With that being said, let’s get started…